quasilyte/go-n2o/README.md

 ### Function attributes

-On the function level, there are various optimization attributes.
+On the function level, there are various optimization attributes that affect whole function body.

 ```go
 //n2o: inline